prothenberg/genome-ui-challenge/README.md

 ## The Result

-*Insert your fork's documentation or a brief summary of how you completed the challenge here*
+*Insert your fork's documentation or a brief summary of how you completed the challenge here.*